SWMFsoftware/SWMF/README.md

 Obtain SWMF
 -----------

-Get the source code from Git or from the tar balls.
+Get the source code from GitLab or GitHub.

-The minimum requirement is the SWMF repository.
+The minimum requirement is the `SWMF` repository.

-You may also need the open-source `SWMF_data` repository that that contains large data files and can be downloaded into your home directory (or into the SWMF directory):
+You may also need the open-source `SWMF_data` repository that contains large data files and can be downloaded into your home directory (or into the SWMF directory):